-Following your proposal to supply survey analysis and report writing to the Department of Health and Social Care, we are pleased confirm our intention to award this Contract to you.
+Following your tender/proposal for the supply of PS24172 ACAS Neurodiversity at Work to ACAS, we are pleased confirm our intention to award this Contract to you.

-The attached Order Form, contract Conditions set out the terms of the Contract between the Department of Health and Social Care and Nuffield Health for the provision of the Deliverables set out in the Order Form.
+The attached Order Form, contract Conditions and the Annexes set out the terms of the Contract between ACAS and Birkbeck, University of London for the provision of the Deliverables set out in the Order Form.

-We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
-Please confirm your acceptance of this Contract by signing and returning the Order Form to section at the following email address:

-within 10 days from the date of the Order Form.
+We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful Delivery of the Deliverables.
+Please confirm your acceptance of this Contract by signing and returning the Order Form to professionalservices@uksbs.co.uk within 7 days from the date of the Order Form.
 No other form of acknowledgement will be accepted.
+Please remember to include the reference number(s) above in any future communications relating to this Contract.